Rules About Notice - Act Part 8, Section 67

 Notice of termination is without effect if an employee continues to work past the end of the notice period.

 An employer and any of its employees may submit a written joint application to the director under s.72(i) requesting a variance to s.64 (notice and termination pay requirements for group terminations).

 If an employee quits before the employer's termination notice period ends, the employer is only required to pay wages up to the employee’s last day of work.

 Once notice of termination has been given, the conditions of employment, as defined in s.1 of the Act, cannot be changed unless the employee (or the trade union representing the employee, where applicable,) agrees to the change in writing.

 Employees covered by a collective agreement

-Under s.3(7) of the Act, where there is a collective agreement, the enforcement of matters relating to s.67 is through the grievance procedure, not through the enforcement provisions of the Act.
+Where there is a collective agreement, disputes respecting the application, interpretation or operation of s.67 must be resolved through the grievance procedure, not through the enforcement provisions of the Act.